How can listening unlock creative thinking?

 How can we value different thinking?

+If we listen to someone with interest and hold back on the urge to comment as we listen, the quality of our attention can inspire them to think with greater clarity and confidence, it can ignite their thinking.
 When we are pressed for time, it can be tempting to interrupt, or to hurry the thinker along.
 We might believe that finishing a sentence for them will let them know we understand, that we are anticipating what they are about to say.
 We might even think its affirming or encouraging to do that.

 I’ve learned that a better way to encourage someone’s thinking is to let go of my need to comment, to resist the temptation to interrupt them, to avoid disrupting their flow of thought.
+I’ve learned that when someone knows they won’t be interrupted, the ease that gives them can encourage them to think with greater confidence and clarity, to go to the edge of their thinking.

 In her latest book, “The Promise that Changes everything – I won’t Interrupt you,” Nancy Kline describes how this simple promise can transform how we communicate, can transform our lives.